xpcovertech/pipo_exercise/README.md

 HR person from "Wonka Industries" can log in with their CPF number and choose either People or Benefits on the menu.
 Both will lead to the "same destination", but from very different perspectives.
 On the people page, they can choose to register, search or see a list of all registered employees.
 At registering they only need to input the employee's name and their CPF (Brazilian "ID" number).
 On the same page they can choose from a list of which benefits they'd like to enroll the new employee.
 They can also choose to register the employee without selecting any benefits.
 Flexibility is key here.

 If they selected one or more benefits, they will be taken to another page where the combined data necessary for enrollment is shown.
 The goal here is to avoid duplicates and unnecessary work.
-One list for all the benefits selected.
+One form for all the benefits selected.
 Once that information is filled out and sent, everything is done.

 Until, as it usually goes, something changes.